 Audiology research project ideas: one might be able to measure "thresholds" for the air puff stimulus, or loud noises, using similar methodology to blink reflexes, and thus develop a better method of diagnosing TT myoclonus.

-There should not be movement of the palate in the stapedius myoclonus syndrome, as the stapedius does not insert onto the eardrum but rather onto the stapes.
+There should not be movement of the ear drum in the stapedius myoclonus syndrome, as the stapedius does not insert onto the eardrum but rather onto the stapes.
+The stapedius is innervated by the 7th nerve, and is therefore part of a different circuit than the tensor tympani (5th nerve).

 In our experience (see recording below), the sound can be heard from the outside -- it is a high-pitched "tic".
 We were unable to hear with a stethescope however, possibly due to it's high pitch.
-There was no visible movement of the eardrum, in this case.
+There was no visible movement of the eardrum.

 |Rhythmic changes in impedance of the middle ear.
 Each bump was correlated with a high-pitched "tic" that can be heard from the outside, due to stapedius myoclonus.|